 But before you start sketching out storyboards, let’s synthesize these ideas for a moment.
 Let’s imagine a game that has all these elements.
 And now, let’s analyze THAT game.
 You may find that this round of analysis yields some problems – some logical inconsistencies.

 First off, you have a potential mis-match between your art style and your narrative style: an over-top, loud and proud aesthetic very well may distract and detract from an otherwise gravitas-laden narrative.
 Likewise, how well will you be able to relate to a character if her or she can also do double-jumps and shrug-off bone-breaking hits?

-Further, if you employ a Dark Souls-esque multiplayer system – one where players can invade each other’s games on a whim – the pacing of storytelling in your game will impossible to predict.
-You would also have to deal with a regular mess of edge cases (what happens if another player invades in mintue 3 of this cutscene, versus minute 7?).
-Rather than a super-elaborate, firmly crafted narrative experience, you will need to atomize the story content into small chunks that play a specific moments.
+Further, if you employ a Dark Souls-esque multiplayer system – one where players can invade each other’s games on a whim – the pacing of your game will impossible to predict.
+You would also have to contend with a hot mess of edge cases (what happens if another player invades in minute 3 of this cutscene, versus minute 7?).
+Rather than a super-elaborate, firmly crafted narrative experience, you will need to atomize the story content into small chunks that play at specific moments.
 In other words, synthesizing your original target mechanics into a new game idea induced change on your narrative structure.

 Example #2: Marketing

 In the Video Game Marketing series, I mentioned that, far from being a linear series of events, marketing is an elaborate soup of interrelated decisions and strategies called the “marketing mix”.
 The kind of games you make, the platforms you use, your target audience, your positioning, and your ads all interrelate and influence one another.
 A change in one portion of the mix can have cascading effects to the others.

 In other words, marketing is destruction and creation writ large.